netascode/terraform-provider-fmc/docs/data-sources/access_control_policy.md

 - `id` (String) Identifier of the category.
 - `name` (String) User-specified unique string.
 - `section` (String) The section of the policy to which the category belongs.
 Categories must be ordered so that entire section 'mandatory' comes above the section 'default'.
+If you use inheritance, the mandatory section applies before child policy's own rules, while the default section applies after child policy's own rules.

 <a id="nestedatt--rules"></a>